algolia/docsearch/docs/src/dropdown.md

 </script>
 ```

-This snippet needs to be integrated to every page that integrates the dropdown UI
+You need to integrate this snippet into every page that integrates the
+dropdown UI

 ## Testing